microsoft/rpmoci/README.md

 rpmoci features:

- - **deterministic** rpmoci locks RPM dependencies using the package file/lockfile paradigm of bundler/cargo etc and supports vendoring of RPMs for later rebuilds.
+ - **deterministic** rpmoci locks RPM dependencies using the package file/lockfile paradigm of bundler/cargo etc and can produce reproducible images with identical digests.
  - **no container runtime required** rpmoci can build images in environments without docker access.
  - **small** rpmoci images are built solely from the RPMs you request and their dependencies, so don't contain unnecessary packages.